in2code-de/t3am/README.md

 3. Enter a valid "combined folder identifier", which is the UID of the FAL Storage (in most cases "1" for fileadmin) followed by a colon ":" and the path to the folder where the image should be stored (e.g. "/avatars/").
 The full configuration value should look like this: "1:/avatars/".
 4. Log out and in again and your backend user avatar should be synchronized.

+## Additional Information

+When a user is deleted on the client, there will be created a new user the next time the user logs in with a valid result from the server.
+If you want to remove the user completely you have to remove the user first from server and then from all clients.
+The recommendation is to deactivate the user on the server.

 ## Compatibility

 Version 4.0 supports TYPO3 11 as Server version.